RobolinkInc/doc-v2/docs/zumi/blockly/Junior/05-Sensors/07-get-battery-percentage.md

 ##### Description

-Gets the current battery percentage from Zumi's battery
+Gets the current battery percentage from Zumi's battery when not connected over USB power.
+The percentage will vary while driving since it is dependent on battery voltage.

 ##### Parameters

-None <!-- image -->
+None

 ##### Returns

-None
+**percentt**: An integer value from 0 to 100

 ##### Example